 - Always clean spills as soon as possible for best results.

-- If you’ve tried everything, but the stain remains, call a professional upholstery cleaner.
+- Tried everything, but the stain on your couch remains?
+Call a professional upholstery cleaner.

 - If there is dust or lint on the surface, consider using a lint brush or sticky tape to remove the lint